Welcome to today's edition of the Rush 24-7 podcast.

 Yes.

-Listen to me, disconnect liberalism from Americanism.
+Disconnect liberalism from Americanism.

-The Democrat Party, the American left, the President of the United States will destroy this party and destroy this country in order to maintain their power over it.
+The Democrat Party, the American left, the president of the United States will destroy this party and destroy this country in order to maintain their power over it.

 Why did they not enforce the border?